jasp-stats/jaspJags/inst/help/jags.md

 Initial values can be numbers, but also R code.
 The R code is evaluated separately for each chain, so `rnorm(1)` yields different initial values for each chain.

-#### Observed Values
-Sometimes it is practical to directly specify the observed data without loading a data set.
-Here such observations can be listed.
-- Parameter: The name to be used in the JAGS model code.
-- R Code: the value for the data.
-This can also be R code.

 #### Advanced
 - MCMC parameters
   - No. samples: The number of samples to draw from the posterior distribution that are used for results (tables, plots).